Publication Process

 Post-Publication Corrections

-In case authors discover a mistake between online and galley proof, we will normally correct it by making the article correct in the online version.
+If authors discover a mistake during the galley proof stage, the editorial office will normally correct the article in the final online version to ensure accuracy.

 Publishing schedule